benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     },
 ```

 The above will send a command to the device.  `adb` also allows additional options for code: `CONNECT` and `DISCONNECT`.
-Use of these options will cause my_remote to issue an `adb connect` or `adb disconnect`.
+Use of these options will cause OpenRemoteHub to issue an `adb connect` or `adb disconnect`.
 See [here](nvidia_adb.md) for more information on using adb for device control.

 ### Bluetooth